NIVA-Denmark/CHASE/test_dataset.md

 Level 4:
 <https://maps.helcom.fi/website/MADS/download/?id=67d653b1-aad1-4af4-920e-0683af3c4a48>

-The original shape files contain several columns, including polygon area, etc. For the purpose of these tests, we are only interested in the names of the assessment units.
+The original shape files contain several columns which are not required.
+For the purpose of these tests, we are only interested in the names of the assessment units and area in km<sup>2</sup>.
 They were therefore modified using the following code, to reduce their size.

 ``` r
 library(tidyverse)